avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

-# Shapley Value Plotting for CRISPR tools
+# SHAP Value Plotting for CRISPR tools
 MSc Thesis Project

 This project is producing SHAP summary plots for the features of some CRISPR sgRNA design tools when ran on different datasets.
 The main functionality is that given a tool name and a dataset name, it will run the SHAP analysis and produce a plot with the SHAP values for the top 20 most important features.
 The values are also saved in pickle files to be loaded more easily afterwards.